dianesancheril/advice-generator-app-main/README.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - Advice generator solution

 This is a solution to the [Advice generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.